Soccer in the United States: TV contracts and exposure

 U.S. television coverage and viewership of club and international soccer are at an all-time high.
-Mainstream sports broadcasters ESPN, Fox Sports, NBC Sports, and CBS Sports regularly provide coverage of soccer, as do several popular Spanish-language channels such as Univision, Telemundo, UniMás, and Galavisión.
+Mainstream sports broadcasters Turner Sports(HBO Max, TNT, TBS), ESPN, Fox Sports, NBC Sports, and CBS Sports regularly provide coverage of soccer, as do several popular Spanish-language channels such as Univision, Telemundo, UniMás, and Galavisión.
+Additionally, the U.S. has several networks devoted mostly or completely to the sport, including Gol TV and beIN Sport USA.Fox Sports, NBC Sports, and CBS Sports regularly provide coverage of soccer, as do several popular Spanish-language channels such as Univision, Telemundo, UniMás, and Galavisión.
 Additionally, the U.S. has several networks devoted mostly or completely to the sport, including Gol TV and beIN Sport USA.

 The size of the annual TV market in the U.S. for annual club soccer competitions was $126 million as of 2009.
 The club soccer competitions that generate the most annual revenue from TV audiences today in the United States are England's Premier League ($167 million), Major League Soccer ($90 million), the Mexican league ($50 million), Spain's La Liga ($16 million), and the UEFA Champions League ($10 million).
 The most widely accessed televised soccer league in the United States is Mexico's Liga MX, which has most of its games televised live and free on television channels Azteca, Telemundo, UniMás and Univision.

 CBS aired a soccer series in 1967-68 but dropped it due to low ratings.
 In May 1976, CBS made a three-year agreement with the North American Soccer League to broadcast two games in 1976, six in 1977 and nine in 1978 but terminated the contract after the first year.
 The network returned to regular soccer broadcasts after it acquired the rights to UEFA club competitions in 2019 following the withdrawal of Turner Sports.
 CBS later acquired the rights to Serie A, several CONCACAF tournaments, and the National Women's Soccer League and launched the CBS Sports Golazo Network, a free streaming channel, alongside its paid Paramount+ service.